Kristi Shashkina

 Kristi Yuryevna Shashkina (Кристи Юрьевна Шашкина; born 9 January 2003) is an Estonian-Russian ice hockey player and member of the Russian national ice hockey team, currently playing in the Zhenskaya Hockey League (ZhHL) with Dinamo-Neva Saint Petersburg.

 Playing career

 As a child, Shashkina played on boys' ice hockey teams of Kajakas Tartu sports club in her home city of Tartu, Estonia.
 At age 13, after being scouted at various tournaments abroad, she received and accepted an offer from the HC SKIF under-18 (U18) team in Nizhny Novgorod, a joint academic and athletic program for secondary school students.

-Two years later, Shashkina made her senior club debut with SKIF Nizhny Novgorod in the 2018–19 ZhHL season.
-She played two ZhHL seasons with SKIF before opting to play abroad with the ZHC Lions Frauen of the Swiss Women's League (SWHL A) for the 2020–21 season.
+Two years later, Shashkina made her senior club debut with SKIF Nizhny Novgorod in the 2018–19 Zhenskaya Hockey League (ZhHL) season.
+She played two ZhHL seasons with SKIF before opting to play abroad with the ZSC Lions Frauen of the Swiss Women's League (SWHL A) for the 2020–21 season.
 She returned to the ZhHL in the 2021–22 season, signing with the newly re-established Dinamo-Neva Saint Petersburg.